-We’re those Christmas-obsessives who think that ‘Love Actually‘ solves everything.
-With a major thing for Koh Samui, too … we can’t think of anything better than our favourite holiday in our favourite place.
-There’s so much to love (and look forward to) about a Koh Samui Christmas.
+I’m that Christmas-obsessive who thinks ‘Love Actually‘ solves everything.
+With a major thing for Koh Samui, too … I can’t think of anything better than my favourite holiday in my favourite place.
+There’s much to love about a Koh Samui Christmas.
 Here’s what to expect (and why to get *really* excited)…

 What is Koh Samui like during Christmas?

 Is Christmas a holiday in Thailand?
 While Christmas is embraced as a good time in tourist areas of Thailand, it’s not an official holiday.
 Shops, restaurants and attractions (unless expat-owned) remain open as usual.